-One of the main goals of a non-perturbative formulation of string theory would be to provide compelling evidence for the emergence of $3+1$ macroscopic dimensions out of the $9+1$-dimensional spacetime that string theory naturally lives in.
-The IKKT model has achieved major progress in this direction.
-It was shown numerically and analytically that a time-direction can be defined such that spontaneous symmetry breaking occurs of Lorentz symmetry $SO(10) \rightarrow SO(4) \times SO(6)$ in the Euclidean model \cite{Nishimura:2011, Anagnostopoulos:2020}.
-Moreover, numerical studies of the Lorentzian theory have hinted at a similar mechanism \cite{Nishimura:2012}, where the symmetry breaking pattern is $SO(1,9) \rightarrow SO(1,3) \times SO(6)$ and three space directions become macroscopic after a critical time, whereas the remaining six are of Planck size, although work is in progress \cite{Anagnostopoulos:2022} to remove some problematic technical assumptions, which are needed in order to avoid the sign problem in lattice simulations of the model.
-Such evidence has motivated studies of matrix cosmology \cite{Brahma:2021, Brahma:2022, Brahma:2022hjv, Brahma:2022ikl}, where a proposal is made that early universe cosmology and spacetime metric emerge from the matrix model.
+Compelling evidence for the emergence of $1+3$ macroscopic dimensions out of the $1+9$-dimensional spacetime that string theory naturally inhabits would constitute significant progress in non-perturbative string theory.
+Progress in this direction has been made for the IKKT model in which it has been shown numerically and analytically that a time-direction can be defined such that spontaneous symmetry breaking of Lorentz symmetry from \(SO(10)\) to $SO(4) \times SO(6)$ occurs in the Euclidean model \cite{Nishimura:2011, Anagnostopoulos:2020}.
+Moreover, numerical studies of the Lorentzian theory have hinted at a similar mechanism \cite{Nishimura:2012}; the symmetry breaking pattern is $SO(1,9) \rightarrow SO(1,3) \times SO(6)$ and three space directions become macroscopic after a critical time, whereas the remaining six are of Planck size.
+Work is in progress \cite{Anagnostopoulos:2022} to remove some problematic technical assumptions, which are needed to avoid the sign problem in lattice simulations of the model.
+Such evidence has motivated studies of matrix cosmology \cite{Brahma:2021, Brahma:2022, Brahma:2022hjv, Brahma:2022ikl}, in which it is proposed that early universe cosmology and spacetime metric emerge from the matrix model.

-One of the key features which is required in order for a $3+1$-dimensional spacetime to emerge is that a mass term is introduced in the theory \cite{Nishimura:2012}, which serves as a regulator.
+A key requirement for a $1+3$-dimensional spacetime to emerge is that a mass term, which serves as a regulator, is introduced into the theory \cite{Nishimura:2012}.
 More generally, cosmological solutions were found in various analyses of IKKT with a mass term \cite{Kim:2012mw, Hatakeyama:2019jyw, Steinacker:2017bhb, Sperling:2018xrm, Karczmarek:2022ejn}.
 Naturally, the question arises as to the nature of this mass term.
 An interesting mechanism was proposed in \cite{Laliberte_2024}, where compactification of IKKT on a six-torus is considered.
-Upon choosing anti-periodic boundary conditions for fermions, it is shown that, for a large radius of compactification, supersymmetry is broken completely, and the effective theory of zero winding modes is only bosonic and contains a mass term.
+Upon choosing anti-periodic boundary conditions for fermions, it is shown that, for a large radius of compactification, supersymmetry is broken completely; the effective theory of zero winding modes is purely bosonic and contains a mass term.
 This explains the origin of the mass deformation.